 There are many different feelings and experiences that are not the heart or the character.

-The character is not the involuntary processes and unconscious processes of our brain and body.
+The character, as mentioned earlier, is in the frontal lobe; it’s the higher parts of the brain that make moral choices.
+It’s not the involuntary processes and unconscious processes of our brain and body, what might be called the lower or animal feelings and inclinations.
 If your leg involuntarily twitches that wasn’t a conscious jerk you chose with your will.

 If you have the urgency to go to the bathroom, this wasn’t a conscious choice of your will.